-The proposed extension is considered to be inkeeping with the character of the application building.
+The proposed extension is still considered to be inkeeping with the character of the application building, even more so now that it has been reduced further in size.
 The bulk of the application building is two storeys with later modest single storey additions.
 Materials are stone and tile and are inkeeping with the building and its additions.
 The proposed extension has been positioned on the site and in relation to other additions in a way that has limited impact on the application building.

 The application site is located within a recognised group of dwellings forming the small settlement of Dunwood.
 It is considered that the application building, its neighbours and the area generally have a character of large houses, some of which have received substantial additions, standing in large grounds.
 The proposed extension is considered to be in character with this and is therefore considered to promote the character of the rural area and meets a community need.
 In doing so the proposal complies with the first part of Policy R1.

 The second part of Policy R1 requires that development that satisfies the first part of the policy will only be acceptable in the Green Belt if it is able to show "very special circumstances".
 In this case, these are considered to be: -

-- The application building has been shown by previous Council decisions to be capable of accommodating a series of modest extensions that are cumulatively above the general 30% limitation.
-This additional extension is modest and is not considered to be out of proportion with the building. - 2.
+- The application building has been shown by previous Council decisions to be capable of accommodating a series of modest extensions that are cumulatively above the general 30% limitation (which is an unofficial guide).
+This additional extension is therefore modest and is not considered to be out of proportion with the building. - 2.
 The application site is within a group of similar sized and extended dwellings.
 This modest proposal will not harm any of the five purposes of the Green Belt. - 3.
 The design of the proposed extension is inkeeping with the character of the application building. - 4.
 The application building is mostly hidden from public view. - 5.
 The proposed extension is positioned against the application building in a way that limits its impact. - 6.
 Most importantly for the applicants, the existing kitchen is gloomy and difficult to work in.
 The proposal delivers a light, modern kitchen environment for the building.